Overview

 Where to Buy

-Purchase at the Tourist Information counter in the Airport Arrivals Hall (09:00–18:00) or at any red ÖBB/Wiener Linien ticket machine located at the train station entrance.
+Purchase at the Tourist Information counter in the Airport Arrivals Hall (09:00–18:00) or at any red ÖBB/Wiener Linien ticket machine at the train station entrance.

 Where to Buy